vascode/Neighbor-Map/README.md

 -- phone number (if available)
 -- rating
 -- price (if available)

+#How to run this app:
+1. Download or fork your application from https://github.com/vascode/Neighbor-Map
+2. Open index.html to start the app
+3. Use hamburger menu to hide/show list of places on right side
+4. Use filter box to filter places by name or type
+5. Select a map marker or item in list to open an info window for more details

 <h3>TODO:</h3>
 - Remove unnecessary functions and organize comments better than now